 It is certainly difficult to generalise based on Cobbett’s observations and whether there was this “poverty” in Lee is unclear but elsewhere in the south-east when describing farming poverty he noted that

 The labourers seem miserably poor.
 Their dwellings are little better than pig-beds, and their looks indicate that their food is not nearly equal to that of a pig.
 Their wretched hovels are stuck upon little bits of ground on the road side, where the space has been wider than the road demanded.

-Returning to Lee Green Farm, its original site was redeveloped in the 1860s as housing called Carston Mews, although the name lived on it Carston Close, just to the south.
+The original site of the farm was redeveloped in the 1860s as housing called Carston Mews, although the name lived on it Carston Close, just to the south.
 Carston Mews itself was demolished to make way for Leegate shopping centre in the 1960s.
 The centre has been in decline since Sainsbury’s opened to the west of Burnt Ash Road, something compounded by an increasing amount of empty office space above the centre.
 There are plans to redevelop the centre going through the planning process at the time of writing (January 2016).

 - Map from information board at Lee Green

 - Josephine Birchenough with John King (1981) Some Farms and Fields in Lee p28